Corn Pops: Mascots and spokespeople

 Guy Madison, the star of The Adventures of Wild Bill Hickok television show, appeared on the box from 1951 through 1958, occasionally replaced by sidekick Jingles played by Andy Devine.
 Between 1959 and 1967, the mascot was Woody Woodpecker.
 The next mascot for the cereal was "Sugar Pop Pete", a prairie dog dressed as a cowboy with two "six-shooters" with red and white spiral-striped barrels.
 Pete and the other actors in the commercial sang the jingle: "Oh, the Pops are sweeter and the taste is new.
 They're shot with sugar, through and through...
 Sugar Pops are tops!"
 From 1968 to 1977, the mascot was the "Whippersnapper", a live-action, whip-cracking cowboy.
-1979-80 introduced the mascot "Big Yella", a cartoon cowboy in a huge yellow ten-gallon hat, yellow chaps, boots, shirt and vest who tried to trade his collection of giant yellow objects for a bowl of Corn Pops.
+1979-80 the mascot "Big Yella" was born.
+A cartoon cowboy in a huge yellow ten-gallon hat, yellow chaps, boots, shirt and vest who tried to trade his collection of giant yellow objects for a bowl of Corn Pops.
 From 1980 to 1983, a porcupine named "Poppy" represented the cereal.
 Poppy carried around a yellow suitcase which contained a complete breakfast setting, meeting the by-then industry-standard "part of a complete breakfast" tagline.
 In early 2009, a live actor dressed up as a Corn Pops puff became the new mascot of Corn Pops.

-Then, in mid-2009, Kellogg's introduced an alternative mascot named the "Sweet Toothasaur", consisting of the upside down bottom half of an actor's face, with a green felt cap with googly eyes and red paper horns on the actor's chin.
+In 2007, Kellogg's introduced an alternative mascot named the "Sweet Toothasaur", consisting of the upside down bottom half of an actor's face, with a green felt cap with googly eyes and red paper horns on the actor's chin.
+The Sweet Toothasaur terrorized a city of stop-motion Corn Pops characters.
+The animation studio Screen Novelties (known for Robot Chicken) created some of these stop-motion commercials for the cereal.